 The Corporate Support Report from JBWere reported that in 2021:

-• The top 50 companies contributed $1.37 billion into community investment, a 4% increase from the previous year.
-This represented 0.8% of pre-tax profit in 2021.
+• the top 50 companies contributed $1.3 billion into community investment, a 4% increase from the previous year.
+This represented 0.8% of pre-tax profit in 2021

 Workplace giving

 Workplace giving is a joint relationship between employers, employees and charities that enables individuals to donate a proportion of their pre-tax salary to charity and claim a tax deduction equal to the amount of donations.
 From the employer perspective, workplace giving enhances staff engagement, increases employee pride and demonstrates the company’s commitment to the community.
-A further incentive is that some employers match staff donations (ATO 2021; WGA 2023b).
+A further incentive is that some employers match staff donations (WGA 2024).

 Ancillary funds

 Ancillary funds are charitable trusts created by deed for the purpose of making grants for public benefit in Australia.
-Ancillary funds cannot operate programs or deliver services, but they play a supporting role by funding eligible non-profit entities.
-Hence ancillary funds act as an intermediary between donors and DRGs (McGregor-Lowndes et al. 2022).
+Ancillary funds cannot operate programs or deliver services, but they play a supporting role by funding eligible not-for-profit entities.
+Hence ancillary funds act as an intermediary between donors and DGRs (McGregor-Lowndes et al 2024).

 Private ancillary funds (PAFs) enable individuals, families or organisations to put aside money or property in a trust to support charities over the long term.
 PAFs cannot raise funds from the general public but can be endorsed as a DGR.